 Belgium is a small country, but do not let the small size fool you as this place definitely has a lot to offer for a potential expat.
 It is essentially a great place to live in and to get around, especially as the English language is commonly spoken here.
 Quite apart from that, there are many interesting Belgium cities that you will surely love to explore.

 Belgium is divided in 2 ethnic regions – the French speaking Wallonia and the Dutch speaking Flanders.
 An imaginary line (east-west) is divides them bisecting the country south of Brussels, which is a separate region and bilingual, both French and Dutch are the official languages here – and many people also speak English.
-Though it’s a political issue for Belgians, for expats and travelers, it is of little importance.
+Though it’s a political issue for Belgians, for expats and travellers, it is of little importance.

 So don’t think about the politics and focus more on the abundance of culture, beautiful Belgium cities, great towns, and historic places you will find everywhere.
 Visit Brussels, the self proclaimed Europe capital which is the main headquarters of NATO and European Union.
 There are the wonderful masterpieces in the art galleries and museums not to mention the ever popular dinosaur exhibition – a great draw for children and adults alike.
 Belgium also has an excellent reputation for delicious foods and drinks.
 Beer, chocolate, sausages and waffles seem to be everywhere.